-Here are some tips to get more out of the Batch Wizard in the professional and enterprise editions.
+Here are some tips to get more out of the Batch Wizard in the Pro and Enterprise editions.

 •Select an 'Errors only' or an 'Errors and warnings only' validation mode instead of a 'Full' validation if there are too many "non-important" messages being generated.
 This can be selected in the Tool to Use Page of the Batch Wizard Options.